ch-stark/blogvmdeleteprotection/index.md

-## 🛡️ Unbreakable VMs: Using ACM Policies and Gatekeeper) to Enforce and Protect Delete Protection
+## 🛡️ Unbreakable VMs: Using ACM Policies and Gatekeeper to Enforce and Protect Delete Protection for Virtual Machines

 Virtual Machines (VMs) often host critical workloads, and the `accidental deletion` of a VM can be catastrophic.
 If you are a VM user, ensuring that your VM does not get deleted unintentionally is a high priority.